Entropic Lattice Boltzmann Model for Charged Leaky Dielectric Multiphase Fluids in Electrified Jets: Introduction

 In the 1960s, G. I. Taylor provided several considerations for dealing with electrified fluid in a series of papers \cite{taylor1964disintegration,taylor1966studies,taylor1969electrically}.
 In particular, Taylor discovered that a moving charged fluids cannot be considered either as a perfect dielectric or as a perfect conductor.
 Instead, the fluid acts as a "leaky dielectric liquid", where a non-zero free charge is mainly accumulated on the interface between the charged liquid and the gaseous phase \cite{saville1997electrohydrodynamics}.
 As a consequence, the charge produces electric stresses different from those observed in perfect conductors or perfect dielectrics.
-Indeed, in the last cases the charge induces a stress which is perpendicular to the interface, altering the interface shape to balance the extra stress.
+Indeed, in the last cases, the charge induces a stress which is perpendicular to the interface, altering the interface shape to balance the extra stress.
 In the electrospinning process, the non-zero electrostatic field tangent to the liquid interface produces a non-zero tangential stress on the interface which is balanced from the viscous force \cite{hohman2001electrospinning}.

-The present work introduces a LB method for simulating charged leaky dielectric liquids, which is of main interest for modeling the electrospinning process.
-In this context, the largest part of the charge is modeled to lie along the interface between the liquid and the gaseous phase in similarity with previous works \cite{hua2008numerical,li2011lattice}.
-Further, the present LB approach is generalized to the case of non-Newtonian flows with shear-thinning viscosity in order to account the rheological properties of electrospun jets.
-In this context, we adopt an entropic approach \cite{chikatamarla2006entropic,ansumali2002single} in order to preserve locally the second principle (H- theorem) also in presence of sharp changes in the fluid viscosity and structure.
+The present work exploits the entropic variant of LBM \cite{karlin1999perfect}.
+In particular, the use of the entropic lattice Boltzmann method (ELBM) allows to extend the LBM application also in presence of intense electrostatic forces, acting on charged leaky dielectric liquids, which is of main interest for modelling the electrospinning process.
+In this context, the largest part of the charge is modelled to lie along the interface between the liquid and the gaseous phase in similarity with previous works \cite{hua2008numerical,li2011lattice}.
+Further, the present ELBM is generalized to the case of non-Newtonian flows with a shear-thinning viscosity in order to account the rheological properties of electrospun jets.
+Here, we adopt the entropic approach introduced by S. Ansumali and I. V. Karlin in Ref \cite{ansumali2002single} in order to preserve locally the second principle (H- theorem) also in presence of sharp changes in the fluid viscosity and structure.

 The paper is organised as follows.
 In section II we present the basic features of the LB extension to the case of charged multiphase fluids.
-In sections III, we present results for the case of charged multiphase fluids at rest, and we report on preliminary results for charged multiphase jets under conditions related to electrospinning experiments.
+In sections III, we present results for the case of charged multiphase fluids at rest and we report on preliminary results for charged multiphase jets under conditions related to electrospinning experiments.